Campus Improvement Plan

 Evaluation Data Sources: Naviance Reports, Skyward Reports

 Strategy 1: Students will complete a course selection process aligned to their career and endorsement program of study for their high school years.
+Individual families will be invited to meet with the counselor to create this plan.

 Strategy's Expected Result/Impact: All students will have a full schedule of course selected for 9th grade, and a clear program of study for their high school years.